LIGHTING FOR MARINE PLANTS

 Intensity

-The same rules that apply to freshwater planted systems and some soft coral dominated aquariums translate to the marine planted aquarium and/or refugium.
+The same rules that apply to freshwater planted systems and some soft coral dominated aquariums translate to the marine planted aquarium and or refugium.
 As a general rule, most marine plants and algae need roughly 3-4 watts per gallon of full spectrum lighting to grow.
-Of course, this formula has certain limitations and must be adjusted to allow for very small aquariums or those that are deep.
-Also, if using a high output fixture (vho, metal halide), less watts per gallon are generally needed.
+This is an older formula that has certain limitations and must be adjusted to allow for very small aquariums or those that are very deep.
+Also, if using a high output fixture such as metal halide lighting, less watts per gallon are generally needed.
 A few deep water species can do well in low light conditions, but will grow much slower in this environment.
-Sea grass however, need large amounts of intense full spectrum light, as much as 10 watts per gallon to thrive.
+Sea grass however, need large amounts of intense full spectrum light, as much as you can give them to thrive.

 Duration